 - Calculation of Optimum Flight Level;

-- Calculation of FMS descent path (for Airbus aircraft known as IDLE factor);
+- Calculation of FMS descent path (for Airbus aircraft known as an IDLE factor);

 - Calculation of FMS fuel figures (EFOB).